smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Daughter of the Moon Goddess** by Sue Lynn Tan and **A Darker Shade of Magic** by V.E.
 Schwab, each read 13 times

 **TOTAL**: 868 books read, with 360 unique titles.
+236 books were used only once for this square.
 Skipped 39 times.
 Substituted 20 times.

 #### Most Read Authors